yangquan1982/cs523BDT/Docs/records.md

 Since we use spark dataframe to store the data into hive, we can use the same sqlContext to proceed spark SQL on hive.

 ## Plotly
-As for the data virtualization, we use plotly to do it.
+As for the data visualization, we use plotly to do it.
 Although, you need to notice that plotly has two modes, online and offline.
 We choose the offline mode to make it work quicker.
 If you want to use online mode,you need to apply a Plot.ly account and the plot will be upload to you online account.